 He bought a minuscule TRS-80 computer and invented what's now known as Fuzzy Logic to solve an intractible computer program that had consumed three Ph.D. computer scientists, four mainframes and five languages for seven years.Then he invented a little thing known as Asynchronous Client Server, a precursor to the Internet.
-Others got the credit, which didn't bother Will.
+Others got the credit, a fact which didn't bother Will.

 At SAC, he finished his second novel, and estimates that he wrote around fifty regulations and technical manuals for the Air Force.

-He attained a master's degree in Math and Computer Science, and was a well-paid computer consultant for three decades.During this period, Osborne/McGraw-Hill contacted him.
-Due to his reputation, they asked him to write Debugging Java, the first of their new Debugging xxxx series.
-31 days later, it was done, and David had a new taste for writing.
+David attained a Master's degree in Math and Computer Science, and was a well-paid computer consultant for three decades.During this period, Osborne/McGraw-Hill contacted him;due to his reputation, they asked him to write Debugging Java, the first of their new Debugging series.
+31 days later, it was done, and David had a renewed taste for writing.
 That book has been translated into at least 14 languages, reaching 'cult' status in Europe.It was selling nicely three years later.
 Computer books have very short life spans, typically a few months.

-David finished his computer career by solving his part of the Y2K crisis successfully, and moved to San Diego.There, he entered the business of real estate investing with the goal of saving families from foreclosure.
-He has founded two corporations and half a dozen other companies to that end.
+David finished his computer career by solving his part of the Y2K crisis successfully, and moved to San Diego.There, he entered the business of saving families from foreclosure.
+He founded two corporations and six other companies to that end.

 While doing that, busy David got his Master's degree in Business Administration, magna cum laude, at age 70.